-Connect the F3002 high-pressure regulator assembly to the cylinder or charging hose to be tested, ensuring that the regulator has the correct type of connector for the cylinder.
-Connect the regulator hose coupling to both the regulator and the inlet of the tester.
+Ensure that the flow control valve is fully closed and then connect the F3002 high-pressure regulator assembly to the cylinder or charging hose to be tested, ensuring that the regulator has the correct type of connector for the cylinder.
+Connect the regulator hose coupling to both the regulator and the inlet of the Tester.